xocolatl-aficionado/heart/README.md

 #### Testing

 To test:
-- Run the backend.py locally and expose it via ngrok.
+- Run the backend.py locally and expose it via SSH tunnelling (deploy.sh)
-- Update the ngrok url in the code
 - Browse, using Chrome on Android, to the url corresponding to the branch you're looking at. e.g, for the ```faizan/feature``` branch, see [here](https://faizan-feature--breathein.netlify.app/).
 For the ```main`` branch, see [here](https://breathein.netlify.app/).

 - Code to test the backend server: